 That option will be open to the small group of students who travel to Tokyo, Japan, over spring break 2014 on a brand-new, pioneering study tour.

-Guided by Professor Stephan Apicella-Hitchcock of Fordham’s visual arts department, students will fan out across Tokyo with smartphones to gather their own data on the topic of “Marketing and the City.”
+“Offered by the Gabelli School’s marketing area and guided by Professor Stephan Apicella-Hitchcock of Fordham’s visual arts department, students will fan out across Tokyo with smartphones to gather their own data on the topic of “Marketing and the City.”

 The class will analyze their photos and observations, which will be produced as a bound book upon return to New York.